← Back

 I added a hook so that the cloud backup only runs if I’m not on metered Wi-Fi.

-Here’s how the command for the hook looks like, in case you’re wondering:
+Here’s what the hook looks like, in case you’re wondering:

 cami@onigiri ~> which wifi-metered